GeorgeSoryal/EpicPerson123/README.md

-- 👋 Hi, I’m @EpicPerson123
+- 👋 Hi, I’m @GeorgeSoryal
 - 👀 I’m interested in becoming a Computer Engineer
-- 🌱 I’m currently learning Python Modules
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: georgewsoryal@gmail.com

 <!---
 EpicPerson123/EpicPerson123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.